Prayer Requests and Caring Ministry

 As a community of faith, we seek to support one another during all the ups and downs of life.
 When disruptions come up in your life, we want to know and are here to offer prayer and support in whatever way you need.
 For example, if you've received a new or difficult diagnosis, have a surgery coming up, a friend or loved one has passed away, or any other of life's challenges, we're here to support you and walk with you.

 If you, or someone you know, is in need of pastoral care through a difficult or challenging time please submit a Caring Ministry Request so our Care Team will be notified.
-This request will go directly to members of the Care Team Leadership: Pastor Dan, Deacon Savannah and Pastor Steve
+This request will go directly to members of the Care Team Leadership: Pastor Dan and Deacon Savannah

 Learn more about Grief Support, Card Ministry and Meal Ministry.